kshedden/case_studies/methods/survival.typ

 As indicated above, proportionality of the conditional hazard functions is a critical assumption in the PH model.
 This is not always an easy assumption to check, but there are some methods based on residuals that can be employed.
 Independent censoring is also an important assumption for the PH model to be meaningful.

+== Additive hazards regression

+Although much less common than the proportional hazards approach, another approach to survival regression based on hazard functions exists which is useful in some particular situations.
+In the _Aalen additive hazard regression model_, the population hazard function has the form

+$
+h(t | x) = h_0(t) + sum_(j=1)^p alpha_j (t) x_j (t),
+$

+where the $x_j (t)$ are time-varying covariates, and the $alpha_j (t)$ are time-varying coefficients.
+The presence of both forms of time-varying structure makes this model very flexible.
+The cumulative coefficients $beta_j (t) = integral_(s=0)^t alpha_j (s)"ds"$ play an important role in the estimation and interpretation for this model.
+If a covariate function $x_j (dot.c)$ increases by one unit from time $0$ to time $t$, then the cumulative hazard of the event being modeled increases by $beta_j(t)$.

+Notably, this model can be fit using ordinary least squares.
+For each time $t$ that is an observed event time ($t in {t_1, t_2, ..., t_m}$), let $X^t$ denote the design matrix based on the covariates at time $t$, including only subjects who are at-risk at time $t$.
+Similarly, let $y^t$ denote a vector indicating all subjects who have the event at time $t$, also restricted to subjects at risk.
+Let $hat(alpha)_t$ denote the ordinary least squares slopes for the linear regression of $y^t$ on $X^t$.
+Then define $hat(beta)_t = sum_(s <= t) hat(alpha)_s$.
+These $hat(beta)_t$ are estimates of the cumulative coefficient functions $beta_j (t)$.

+There is very little information available to estimate the $alpha_j (t)$ parameters -- if there are no ties, then only one failure occurs at each time $t_j$.
+Therefore, the $hat(alpha)_j$ do not concentrate well around the $alpha_j (t)$.
+However the cumulative coefficients behave much better -- the $hat(beta)_j (t)$ do concentrate around the $beta_j (t)$.
+The $hat(beta)_j$ are asymptotically normal and confidence bands can be calculated for them, although the procedure for doing so is somewhat complex.
+Further, it is possible to gain a small amount of additional power by using weighted least squares, taking account of the heteroscedasticity inherent in the fact that $y^t$ has binary elements.
+A semiparametric version of the method models some of the coefficient functions as constant in time.

+In practice, the additive hazard model is most often used when there are one or more time-varying covariates with frequently changing values, and/or when the hazards are unlikely to be proportional, or when they change over time.
+Also, the additive hazards model is sometimes used without inference to provide a quick visual check of the shape of the hazard functions and to assess covariate effects.

+== Cause-specific hazard regression

+If there is a competing risk, it may be meaningful to fit a _cause-specific hazard regression_, treating subjects as being censored when they experience the competing risk.
+As noted above when discussing the Kaplan-Meier estimator, it is important to be careful when treating a competing risk as a form of censoring.
+When estimating the marginal survival function, it is rarely advisable to do this, due to the risk of introducing dependent censoring.
+However in the case of survival regression (proportional or additive), it may be plausible that we have independent censoring after conditioning on covariates.

 = Time-varying covariates

 In the survival regression model discussed above, all variables are defined at "baseline".
 That is, every covariate $X_j$ is known at time zero and its value cannot change.
 There are various approaches to survival regression that can accommodate _time-varying covariates_, e.g. if a subject's status changes in a way that changes their risk for the event of interest.
 The Cox PH regression model discussed above can be extended to accommodate time-varying covariates, but we do not discuss that further here.

+= Cumulative incidence functions

+Suppose we are in the competing risks setting, where we have a primary endpoint of interest that occurs at time $T$, and another "competing" event that occurs at time $D$.
+A person is censored at time $R$.
+The _cumulative incidence_ of the primary endpoint is a function $"CI"(t)$, telling us the probability of having the primary event before time $t$.
+It is defined as

+$
+"CI"(t) = integral_0^t h_0(t)S_a (t)"dt",
+$

+where $S_a(t)$ is the _all cause survival function_ and $h_0$ is the _cause-specific hazard function_.
+The all cause survival function is the probability of not having experienced either the primary or the competing event by time $t$.
+It can be estimated by defining $Y = "min"(T, D)$ and using the product limit estimator of the survival function.
+The cause-specific hazard function is the hazard for having the primary event at time $t$, given that you are at risk at time $t$.
+It can be estimated using the Nelson-Aalen estimator of the hazard function, treating death as a form of censoring.

+Cumulative incidence is a convenient way to handle competing risks and avoids the challenges of working with so-called _sub-distribution hazards_, which many people find confusing.
+It is also possible to introduce covariates into the analysis, to assess how subjects with different characteristics have different cumulative incidences.

+Cumulative incidence is most useful when you are interested in the burden (e.g. social or economic) of a condition on individuals or on society.
+For example, if the primary event is dementia and the competing risk is death, we may want to know the cumulative incidence (probability) of getting dementia by, say, age 85.
+This probability includes people who get dementia and subsequently die before age 85 (i.e. it is not the proportion of living 85 year old people wiith dementia).
+On the other hand, if someone dies young, say at age 60, then they are "saved" from getting dementia by their death.
+As a result, high risk subpopulations like smokers may appear to have a lower cumulative incidence of dementia, even if smoking increases both the risk of dementia and the risk of death.
+In this setting, the cumulative incidence function would be telling us that smokers are less likely to experience dementia in their lifetimes than non-smokers.

 = Pseudo-observations